 Does one have to be brilliant to do algebra?
 Absolutely not, but if one wants to be a theoretical physicist he/she (LOL) isn’t getting a seat at the table with an IQ under 145.
 Here I go with the eugenics again.

 The long, drawn-out point of this blog is that people who are insanely successful at the CrossFit Games or at least compete regularly (top 40 in the world) are genetically predisposed to excel in the events that occur.
 None of the competitive athletes were rotund desk jockeys before they decided to get their act together.
 All of them had previous success in Sport and transitioned once they finished that activity for whatever reason it was.
 These people were going to carry around a lot of muscle and look cut without much effort no matter what they did.
 This is not to say that they don’t work their asses off every day for years to reach the point they do.
 I’m not discounting their work ethic in the slightest.
 Lots of genetic freaks dwindle and then bow out of competition for lack of effort (except for Michael Beasley.
-Sometimes people are so athletic that they don’t have to even remotely try to foster their talents and they’ll make millions).
+Sometimes people are so athletic that they don’t have to even remotely try to foster their talents and they’ll make millions.
+But, he is 6’9″).

 Aside: it’s common for the layperson to see a competitive female CF athlete and be somewhat shocked by their muscle mass and definition.
 This is a fairly reasonable response, as most professional sports for women do not require size like the sport of CrossFit.
 There are only a few high-profile sports in which females compete on a national/international scale: tennis, basketball, soccer, MMA.
 Volleyball and ice hockey are popular during the Olympics.
 However, in comparison to their male counterparts, there is little money in these sports unless they are a Williams/Sharapova.
 This is because people don’t watch them.
 CrossFit is a new sport that offers a fairly large purse for the podium qualifiers and endorsements galore through supplements, clothing, equipment, etc. The potential to make money naturally selects for a larger pool of genetic powerhouses.
 Sport is the last aspect of Darwinism left for humans.
 More incentive to compete means higher level of play and higher-caliber athletes.
 Hence, Brooke Ence.
 I am Dr. Seuss’s grandson.